 Figure 2a.
-Annual mean monthly freshwater flow into Chesapeake Bay, 1985-2012.
+Annual mean monthly freshwater flow into Chesapeake Bay, 1985-2013.
 USGS Section C: all Maryland tributaries and the Potomac River.

-The annual streamflow into the Maryland portion of Chesapeake Bay returned to near-normal levels in 2012, following high flows during 2011 which surpassed the 75-year average by 74% (Sec.
+The annual streamflow into the Maryland portion of Chesapeake Bay remained near normal levels in 2013 for the second consecutive year, following high flows during 2011 which surpassed the 75-year average by 74% (Sec.
 "C" in Bue 1968; USGS 2012).
-With the exception of 2011, annual streamflows over the past eight years were within the normal range.
-This is in contrast to the sometimes extreme interannual variations in streamflow witnessed during the 1990s and early 2000s, including an extended drought from 1999 to 2002 followed by nearrecord high flows in 2003-04 (Figure 2a).
+With the exception of 2011, annual streamflows over the past nine years were within the normal range.
+This is in contrast to the sometimes extreme interannual variations in streamflow witnessed during the 1990s and early 2000s, including an extended drought from 1999 to 2002 followed by near-record high flows in 2003-04 (Figure 2a).